 Review the impact of the training on the employee's performance, as part of a regular appraisal process.
 This is a good time to discuss any additional training needs.

 Training can be evaluated by measuring tangible performance indicators, such as sales, production costs, output, absenteeism and staff turnover.

 Qualitative improvements may be just as important.
 This could include higher quality goods and services, better teamwork, fewer customer complaints and greater innovation within your business.

 Check that your training is geared to your business needs.
 How has the training helped your people deliver the aims or targets of your business plan?
-Investors in People's 'plan, do and review' approach can help you make sure that you get the best results from your training.
+Investors in People's performance model principles can help you make sure that you get the best results from your training.